 Can You Sue the Uninsured Driver?

-You may be able to sue the at-fault driver to recover your damages.
-However, some uninsured drivers cannot afford to pay for their expenses unless a judge orders them to.
+You may be able to sue the driver to recover your damages.
+However, some uninsured drivers cannot afford to cover their expenses unless a judge orders them to.
 This makes it hard to obtain the compensation you win in a lawsuit.
 Seek guidance from an attorney before pursuing legal action.

-One of the primary difficulties in pursuing a lawsuit against an uninsured driver is that many uninsured drivers do not have the financial means to pay for the damages they cause.
+One of the primary difficulties in pursuing a lawsuit against a driver is that many drivers lack the financial means to compensate for the damages they cause.
 Even if a court rules in your favor and orders them to pay compensation, they may not have the assets, income, or insurance coverage necessary to satisfy the judgment.
-In cases like this, the driver could be left unable to pay, which could mean that you might not see any financial recovery despite winning the lawsuit.
+In cases like this, the driver may be left unable to pay, which could mean that you may not receive any financial recovery despite winning the lawsuit.

 This can be extremely frustrating for victims who are already dealing with the physical, emotional, and financial aftermath of the accident.